blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 The insert and retrieval operations retrieve the index and perform the same operation until the entry is null.
 This has the consequence that deleting a node cannot _simply_ entail setting the entry to null, or it would prematurely stop the lookup of other keys.

-As a result, after setting the entry to null, every key to the right of the removed key also has to be removed --- i.e. set to null --- and then re-inserted into the hash table using the regular insertion operation.
+As a result, after setting the entry to null, every key to the right of the removed key also has to be removed, i.e. set to null, and then re-inserted into the hash table using the regular insertion operation.

 #### Load Factor {#hash-table-load-factor}